Active passive accounting account example. What types of accounting accounts are there? Closing balance of active liability account

 Active-passive account: details for an accountant

-• Fundamentals of classification of accounting accounts
+• Basics of classification of accounting accounts

 Accounts and double entry